Shivam-Singh-Coder/Shivam-Singh-Coder/Profile.md

 # Hello, I'm Shivam Singh 👋

-I'm a passionate web developer currently working as an intern at Rays Edutech Private Limited in Patna, Bihar.
+I'm a passionate web developer working as an intern at Rays Edutech Private Limited in Patna, Bihar.
 With over 10 months of internship experience, I've had the opportunity to work on exciting projects and enhance my skills in web development.

 ## About Me